Zion Williamson Will Not Play In Duke-UNC Re-Match

 Freshman basketball phenom Zion Williamson will not be suiting up for the Duke Blue Devils in tonight’s highly anticipated re-match with their rival neighbors, the University of North Carolina Tar Heels, CBS Sports reported.
-The contest marks the fifth consecutive game that the 18-year-old will be sitting on the sidelines for due to a right knee sprain during the first contest between the two teams in February.
+The contest marks the fifth consecutive game that the 18-year-old will be sitting on the sidelines due to a right knee sprain during the first contest between the two teams in February.

 Duke coach Mike Krzyzewski listed Williamson’s return to the court for Saturday’s contest as “doubtful” on Friday, and confirmed this morning that he would in fact be sitting out for the game.
 He did reveal, however, that Zion has resumed workouts, and expressed hope that the young basketball player would be ready to go for the ACC tournament next week.